Sponge-bink/alfred-clipboard-history-archive/README.md

 ## Check Status

-Shows you how many items are currently in Alfred's Clipboard History database and your master database (if you have backed up before).
+Shows you how many items are currently in Alfred’s Clipboard History database and your master database (if you have backed up before).

 Invoke the `clipboardarchive` keyword (can be customized inside ‘Configure Workflow…’ button) and choose ‘Status of …’ option.